openbmc/docs/architecture/code-update/firmware-update-over-redfish.md

   same target.
 OpenBMC does have support for this concept (for example when a target like the BMC has multiple flash chips associated with it).
 A discussion has been started with the DMTF on this within [Issue 3357][10]
-  - OpenBMC has the concept of a priority that allows a user to chose an image associated with a target for activation.
+  - OpenBMC has the concept of a priority that allows a user to choose an image associated with a target for activation.
 This allows a user to easily switch back and forth between multiple images for a single target without uploading each image every time.